huynh7978/Desktop_Cleaner/README.md

 System files: The script avoids moving system files and shortcuts to critical applications Undo process: To restore files, simply move them back from the cleanup folder

-🐛 Troubleshooting
+#🐛 Troubleshooting
 Common Issues
 Desktop not found: If the script can't find your desktop, it will show an error.
 Make sure you're running it on a system with a standard desktop folder structure.
 Permission errors: Some files may be skipped due to permission issues.
 This is normal and safe - the script will continue with other files.
-Files still on desktop: Check the output log to see if files were skipped and why.
+Files still on desktop: Check the output log to see if files were skipped and why.<br />

-🤝 Contributing
+#🤝 Contributing<br />
 Feel free to submit issues or suggestions for improvements.
-Common enhancement ideas:

-Additional file type categories
-Custom organization rules
-GUI interface
-Scheduling capabilities

-📄 License
+#📄 License
 This script is provided as-is for personal use.
 Feel free to modify and distribute as needed.